JustusBraitinger/ImageAnalyzer/README.md

         ]
 ```

-This repo also includes 3 testimage folders
+This repository also contains three test image folders, each of which includes manually augmented images for a specific check